Vintharas/js13k-spaceshooter/README.md

 ## Prioritize

+- simplify
+  - earth dies
+    - do animation
+  - find a new home for manking before X time
+    - create counter
+    - find a paradise class planet
+  - remove factions, remove intro
+  - narrate game with more stuff
+  - pixel font
+- good to haves
+  - resize canvas on screen change

-- Size.
+* Size.
 Get under 13 K mother fucker
   - refactor offscreen canvas remove
   - refactor collision engine
   - refactor particle generator
   - UI bars in shell, use one single component
-- Regressions
+* Regressions
   - BUG.
 Fix regression with alien ships following the ship
   - BUG.
 Collisions with asteroids
-- Playability and Basic gameplay
+* Playability and Basic gameplay
   - [*] Fix player bullet shooting.
 It looks weird.
 I think it has to do with the speed of the ship.
   - [*] detect enemies in radar